 Eleisha Wilkes is a Registered Nurse with over fifteen years of experience in long term care.
 She has served as a Director of Nursing, Case Manager and Resident Assessment Coordinator with extensive responsibility and success in driving QA in the areas of person centered assessment and care planning through effective systems, staff development, and interdisciplinary team collaboration.
 She now serves as an RN Clinical Consultant with Proactive Medical Review & Consulting, LLC.

-NAB Approved Contact Hours 1.25 each session
+NAB Approved Contact Hours 1.25 each session (see disclosure above)

 State licensure boards have final authority on the acceptance of individual courses.